 As the Dealer does not wager on individual games, the Dealer does not benefit from Splitting and Doubling Down.

-Therefore, those two procedures are prohibited for play by the Dealer, and instead, the Dealer follows their own specific Dealer rules and procedures (unique for each casino) with regards to hitting and standing.
+Therefore, those two procedures are prohibited for play by the Dealer, and instead, the Dealer follows their own specific Dealer rules and procedures (unique for each casino) with regard to hitting and standing.

 Once the Dealer’s final total is decided, the hand has ended.
 All Players that exceed the Dealer’s total, without reaching 22 or higher, win the game and receive their payout.